csc301-2025-s/jobba/README.md

 Once you are approved, simply click on the link provided in the email that was sent to you, then login using your email used for job seeking.

 The email scanning will then begin, and may take a couple minutes.

-You should then be redirected to your spreadsheet with all your job seeking information to date!
+You should then be redirected to your exported spreadsheet with all your job seeking information to date!

 ## Your export will look something like this: